 If the deceased has planned their estate and named an executor in their will, the executor will be responsible for collecting the decedent’s assets and property, locating living family members and beneficiaries, settling any applicable debts and tax payments through the estate, overseeing the estate through any disputes, and finally distributing assets and closing the estate.

 In a simple estate, a home and other valuables may already belong to a surviving spouse.
 Debt can be paid, tax reports prepared, and then estate can be closed.
-However, in more complex estates with considerable assets, including real property or commercial interests, the help of an experienced estate planning attorney may be necessary to ensure the distribution of assets is handled according to the deceased’s wishes.
+However, in more complex estates with considerable assets, including real property or commercial interests, the help of an experienced New York estate planning attorney may be necessary to ensure the distribution of assets is handled according to the deceased’s wishes.

 Choosing a Court Administrator

 Sometimes a person may pass away without leaving a will.
 If your family member did not have a will, the court process to distribute your assets is called an “administration proceeding.”
 During an administration proceeding, the court will appoint an administrator to act as the representative of your estate.
 Generally, court appointed administrators in New York are assigned as follows:

 Multiple heirs on the same level may be appointed co-administrators.